liatrio-tech-challenge/branch-protection-service/tf/README.md

 ### Prerequisites
 * An Azure subscription
-* A service principle with Contributor access to the subscription
+* A service principal with Contributor access to the subscription
 * A storage account with a container for state in the subscription
 * A GitHub org
 * An arbitrary shared secret